-Protective clothing is worn over personal clothes to protect workers from environmental hazards.
+Protective clothing is worn over personal clothing to protect workers from environmental hazards.
 Aluminized clothing reflects heat when working near fire or in forges.
 Arc flash and flame-resistant clothing protects workers from flames or electrical hazards.
-Chemical protective clothing includes encapsulated suits, coveralls, and sleeves to keep workers clean and protected from harsh chemicals found in chemical manufacturing and sanitation work.
-Cleanroom clothing is low-shedding and worn over a worker's clothing to keep areas free of contaminants.
+Chemical, liquid, and particulate protective clothing includes encapsulated suits, coveralls, and sleeves to keep workers clean and protected from hazardous and nonhazardous chemicals, powders, and aerosols.
+Cleanroom clothing is low-shedding to keep areas free of contaminants.
 Cryogenic clothing protects against burns caused by extremely cold liquids.
 Cut-resistant clothing protects against lacerations when working with knives and sharp edges.
-Hairnets, bouffants, and beard nets prevent hair from falling into food, pharmaceuticals, and other substances to ensure a clean and hygienic work area.
-High-visibility vests are made of bright colors and reflective materials to make workers more visible.
-Liquid and particulate clothing protects workers from hazardous and non-hazardous powders, aerosols, and liquid splash and spray.
-Welding clothing protects against heat and sparks.
+Hairnets, bouffants, and beard nets prevent hair from falling into food and other substances.
+High-visibility clothing are made of bright colors and reflective materials.
+Welding clothing protects against burns caused by heat and sparks.
 Dispensers keep clothing readily accessible.